aronasorman/blog/content/blog/week-2-2015-review.md

     - The executable permission for a directory means it can be `cd`'ed.
 Never knew about this 'til today.

     - Nor did I learn the full symbolic permissions syntax used by `chmod` 'til now.

+  So far it's been experimentation with the VM for now, but one milestone I'm looking to reach is to be able to do some work-related programming in FreeBSD eventually, and at least be able to know the nuances of FreeBSD to be able to use it effectively as a server.